Kot Engenharia

 Figure 6: Non-linear analysis of window impact resistance.
 SOURCE: Kot Collection.

-Due to the possibility of multiphysics being taken into account in the explicit simulation, fluid impacts on structures can also be simulated.
-In recent activities, for example, it was necessary to develop reinforcements in a receiving chute of an ore feeder.
-This study was designed to prevent collapse or excessive leakage in the event of internal avalanches in the silo during the feeding process, in which a large mass of material descends uncontrollably, causing serious risks to the operation in the event of accidents.
+In addition, because explicit simulations allow for multiphysical analysis, the impact of fluids on structures can also be simulated.
+For example, in recent projects, it was necessary to develop reinforcements for a receiving chute of an ore feeder.
+This study was conducted to prevent collapse or excessive leakage in the event of internal avalanches in the silo during the feeding process, in which a large mass of material descends uncontrollably, posing serious risks to operations in the event of accidents.

 Figure 7: Non-linear analysis of silo unloading.
 SOURCE: Kot Collection.